Updated 17 Aug 2021

 Can the death toll in tailless aeroplanes tell us anything?
 Dunne and Hill killed nobody.
-Lippisch, Horten, Northrop and a good many imitators - well into the supersonic era - have far sorrier track records.
+Lippisch, Horten, Northrop and a good many imitators – well into the supersonic era – have far sorrier track records.
 There is a certain correlation between understanding and fatalities, but I have yet to find the case overwhelming.
 What is crystal clear is that the establishment's cold-shouldering of the stable, unstallable aeroplane and of the underlying theory has resulted in countless thousands of avoidable deaths.
 Had Dunne types been used as primary trainers in WWI, as he proposed, the huge death toll among trainee pilots would have been drastically cut.
 Moreover, the planes would have lasted longer and the acute shortage relieved far sooner.
-Had his principles been incorprated in the bombers and reconnaissance types, with or without tails, further great savings would have been made.
+Had his principles been incorporated in the bombers and reconnaissance types, with or without tails (and he patented both), further great savings would have been made.
 Fighting scouts are more of a moot point, for the manoeuvrability of the safe wing has never been properly investigated.
 Then, all those individuals who lost their lives testing badly-conceived tailless experiements, throughout the mid-twentieth century, would have been saved.
 A Dunne machine was the first to fly through a storm and arrive at its destination unscathed, crossing the English Channel and making headlines around the world in 1913, only four years after Blériot first did so on the calmest of days.
 No Dunne machine ever lost pilot, passenger or bystander.
 Nor did anybody in his wake need to, if they had only paid attention to his theories and achievements, it was an utterly avoidable waste.
 The institutional airbrushing-out of Dunne's discoveries, generation after generation after generation, is the truly shocking scandal of the whole affair.

-Whether tailed or fuselaged or no, provided the basic design is viable most of the desired flight characteristics can nowadays be programmed into a flight control system.
+Whether tailed or fuselaged or no, provided the basic design is viable, nowadays most if not all of the desired flight characteristics can be programmed into a flight control system.
 Some years after Northrop's death, his company succeeded with the B-2 stealth bomber by using computers to make up for its aerodynamic shortfalls.
 So why bother with the aerodynamic subtleties any more?